 Ten Super Green Foods to Eat Every Day

 Bell peppers are an excellent source of vitamin C at a whopping 117 milligrams per cup — more than twice the amount of vitamin C found in a typical orange.
 Bell pepper is also a good source of vitamin E. In addition to these antioxidant vitamins, bell pepper is also a good source of the antioxidant mineral manganese.
-Alongside of the antioxidant and anti-inflammatory components of bell peppers’ anti-cancer benefits there is a second component.
-This second component involves the metabolism of sulfur compounds in bell pepper, and in particular the metabolism of the sulfur-containing amino acid cysteine.
+There is a second component of the antioxidant and anti-inflammatory components of bell peppers’ anti-cancer benefits.
+This second component involves the metabolism of sulfur compounds in bell pepper and the metabolism of the sulfur-containing amino acid cysteine.
 Several recent studies have taken a close look at the presence of enzymes in bell peppers called cysteine S-conjugate beta-lyases and their role in a sulfur-containing metabolic pathway called the thiomethyl shunt.
 These enzymes and this pathway may be involved in some of the anti-cancer benefits that bell pepper has shown in some animal and lab studies.
 (2)

-Cucumbers are now known to contain lariciresinol, pinoresinol, and secoisolariciresinol—three lignans that have a strong history of research in connection with reduced risk of cardiovascular disease as well as several cancer types, including breast, uterine, ovarian, and prostate cancers.
+Cucumbers are now known to contain lariciresinol, pinoresinol, and secoisolariciresinol—three lignans with a strong history of research in connection with reduced risk of cardiovascular disease as well as several cancer types, including breast, uterine, ovarian, and prostate cancers.
 Cucumbers are also a rich source of triterpene phytonutrients called cucurbitacins.
-Cucurbitacins A, B, C, D and E are all contained in fresh cucumber.
-A second group of cucumber phytonutrients known to provide anti-cancer benefits are its lignans.
+Cucurbitacins A, B, C, D, and E are all contained in fresh cucumber.
+The second group of cucumber phytonutrients known to provide anti-cancer benefits is its lignans.
 The lignans pinoresinol, lariciresinol, and secoisolariciresinol have all been identified within cucumber.
-Interestingly, the role of these plant lignans in cancer protection involves the role of bacteria in our digestive tract.
+Interestingly, these plant lignans’ role in cancer protection involves the role of bacteria in our digestive tract.
 When we consume plant lignans like those found in cucumber, bacteria in our digestive tract take hold of these lignans and convert them into enterolignans like enterodiol and enterolactone.
 Enterolignans have the ability to bind onto estrogen receptors and can have both pro-estrogenic and anti-estrogenic effects.
-Reduced risk of estrogen-related cancers, including cancers of the breast, ovary, uterus, and prostate has been associated with intake of dietary lignans from plant foods like cucumber.
+Reduced risk of estrogen-related cancers, including cancers of the breast, ovary, uterus, and prostate, has been associated with intake of dietary lignans from plant foods like cucumber.
 (3)

 Research and Reference

-1. Benefits of Drinking Green Tea: The proof is in — drinking tea is healthy says Harvard’s Women’s Health Watch. http://www.health.harvard.edu/press_releases/benefit_of_drinking_green_tea
+1. Benefits of Drinking Green Tea: The proof is in — drinking tea is healthy, says Harvard’s Women’s Health Watch. http://www.health.harvard.edu/press_releases/benefit_of_drinking_green_tea

 2. Health Benefits of Bell Peppers. http://whfoods.com/genpage.php?tname=foodspice&dbid=50